PrefectHQ/prefect/docs/guides/using-the-client.md

     )
 ```

-This example reschedules the last 3 late flow runs of a deployment named `healthcheck-storage-test` to run 6 hours later than their original expected start time.
-It also deletes any remaining late flow runs of that deployment.

 ### Get the last `N` completed flow runs from my workspace
-To get the last `N` completed flow runs from our workspace, we can make use of `read_flow_runs` and our `prefect.client.schemas`:
+To get the last `N` completed flow runs from our workspace, we can make use of `read_flow_runs` and `prefect.client.schemas`.

+This example gets the last 3 completed flow runs from our workspace:
 ```python
 import asyncio
 from typing import Optional